Disclaimer

 • Immune checkpoint inhibitors examples: pembrolizumab, nivolumab

-Note that chemotherapy is generally ineffective in renal cancer.
+Chemotherapy is generally ineffective in renal cancer.

 Renal cancer is resistant to chemotherapy because of high drug-efflux pump activity, low tumour proliferative rate, strong anti-apoptotic signalling, and its unique VEGF-driven tumour biology.